inzapp/sbd/README.md

 <img src="/md/model.png" width="850px"/>

+In most cases, 1p2 model type is recommended

+If the input resolution is very large, the pyramid scale of 2 has a very large output resolution

+In this case, you can test a p2 or lower pyramid scale to reduce post processing time

+Also, if the model learns from simple data and results in a high mAP

+You can try lowering the paramid scale to save post processing time

+If the box size of the train data is very small to very large (like COCO), mp2 models can be helpful

+# P6
-if you want to use p6 model, modify cfg.yaml as below
+If you want to use p6 model, modify cfg.yaml as below

 ```yaml
 p6_model: True